-- Express a comprehensive understanding of the security challenges facing Australia’s arc of instability.
+- Express a comprehensive understanding of the significance of the Pacific Islands for Australia’s national security.

 - Conduct scholarly research, express ideas and construct evidence-based arguments in both written and oral form.